Compiled by U.S. News library staff

 4. Upon graduation from law school, Scalia practiced law with the firm Jones, Day, but left after six years, believing he was better suited to teaching law than practicing it.
 He taught administrative law at the University of Virginia and the University of Chicago; later, he was a visiting professor at Georgetown and Stanford.
 He moved into public service and held a variety of positions in the Nixon administration.
 After President Nixon resigned, President Ford assigned Scalia to determine the legal ownership of the Nixon tapes and documents.
 During a brief period between government service and his return to academia, Scalia served as scholar-in-residence at the American Enterprise Institute, a conservative think tank.
 In 1982, President Reagan appointed him to the U.S. Court of Appeals in Washington, D.C.

-5. Nominated by Reagan as an associate justice to replace William Rehnquist (who replaced Chief Justice Warren Burger upon Burger's retirement in 1986), Scalia was only 50 when his nomination hearings took place, making him the youngest Supreme Court justice ever.
+5. Nominated by Reagan as an associate justice to replace William Rehnquist (who replaced Chief Justice Warren Burger upon Burger's retirement in 1986), Scalia was only 50 when his nomination hearings took place, making him the youngest justice on the Court at that time.

 6. He dismayed many conservatives when he helped form the majority in a 5-4 decision in Texas v.
 Johnson, which struck down a Texas flag-burning prohibition.